Program: M.S., Marriage and Family Therapy

 I. Online and Hybrid Courses

 Some of the classes in the MFT program are offered in a hybrid (partially online) and/or online format.
 Consult the Schedule of Classes for current offerings, which are indicated in the notes for specific sections.

 Education (ED) 1218

-- Knowledge: Students and graduates demonstrate knowledge of family therapy theories and intervention.
+- Demonstrate knowledge of family therapy theories and intervention.

-- Ethics: Students and graduates demonstrate a practical understanding of the legal and ethical standards of MFT practice in California.
+- Demonstrate a practical understanding of the legal and ethical standards of MFT practice in California.

-- Research: Students use research to implement best practice strategies with diverse clients and issues.
+- Use research to implement best practice strategies with diverse clients and issues.

-- Diversity Awareness: Students demonstrate reflective practices that promote personal growth and self-awareness, enabling students to critically and accurately evaluate how their beliefs, behaviors and cultural context affect clients and shape their practice.
+- Demonstrate reflective practices that promote personal growth and self-awareness, enabling students to critically and accurately evaluate how their beliefs, behaviors and cultural context affect clients and shape their practice.

-- Assessment: Students conduct psychosocial, family, clinical, diagnostic, crisis and progress assessments of clients that account for individual as well as family system dynamics and larger sociopolitical and cultural contexts.
+- Conduct psychosocial, family, clinical, diagnostic, crisis and progress assessments of clients that account for individual as well as family system dynamics and larger sociopolitical and cultural contexts.

-- Clinical Intervention: Students and graduates demonstrate effective, evidence-based and culturally responsive therapy interventions with clients.
+- Demonstrate effective, evidence-based and culturally responsive therapy interventions with clients.